Landlord FAQs - Renters' Rights Act 2025

 Do I have to allow pets?

-Tenants have a right to request a pet and landlords must consider requests reasonably.
-A request may only be refused for a good reason, such as a prohibition in a superior lease, genuine concerns about property suitability, severe allergies or safety concerns.
+Tenants have a right to request a pet and landlords must consider each request on its own merit and respond within 28 days.
+A request may only be refused for a good reason, such as a prohibition in a superior lease, genuine concerns about property suitability, other tenants with severe allergies or safety concerns.
 Landlords cannot charge pet fees, pet deposits or require pet insurance, but may charge a higher rent where pets are permitted.
-It may be worthwhile specifying if pets are reasonably prohibited when advertising your property.
+It may be worthwhile specifying if pets are reasonably prohibited when advertising your property or setting out a suitable pet policy referencing your expectations for the consideration of neighbours and the care of the animal, for example.

 Discrimination